miku/esbulk/README.md

             mapping string or filename to apply before indexing -memprofile string
             write heap profile to file
+      -optype string
+            optype (index - will replace existing data, create - will only create a new doc, update - create new or update existing data) (default "index")
+      -p string
+            pipeline to use to preprocess documents
       -purge
             purge any existing index before indexing
       -r string